 Since Maker Jawn programming happens at 6 different neighborhood libraries across North Philadelphia, each program space is very different and comes with its own perks and challenges.
+Why create such a space at all, and what advantages it has during education and entertainment, read on top writing service or write to us by mail.
 At Widener library, programming takes place twice a week in a windowed room that hosts a variety of other programs and meetings each day.
 Because we share this space, all of our supplies and equipment must be housed in a closet.
 We pull out everything we need at the start of each day and put it back once programming ends.

 Because all participants have access to the closet during the course of the program, it can get a bit chaotic.
 Every 6 months or so we have to go back through and reorganize.
 Program participants work together on this task, hanging up each others projects for display and labeling bins so that everything can be easily found.

 The fact that we have our own room helps give participants some real ownership of the space.
 As Sari talks about in her recent post about the challenges of doing programming with energetic youth in the library context, having to compromise with other patrons and staff on the floor can be really tricky.
 We don’t have to navigate this as much in our space – we can be a little messy, a little loud, listen to music, and really spread out as long as we manage to tidy up by the time the library is ready to close.
 Because everyone gets to decide what they want to work on, the room gets very multipurpose.

 The above photo is from Wednesday programming, which is for kids and teens over 10 years old.
 In the foreground you can see two participants borrowing our headphone splitter to do a homework project on a tablet.
 Behind them you can see one participant directing another in an alien video shoot in front of the green screen.
 The alien’s mask was made by kids in the program a couple months ago, and inspired this video when we rediscovered it in the back of our closet during a clean through.